cylixlee/OpenSpecContinuum/README.md

 # OpenSpec Continuum

-OpenSpec Continuum is a downstream, community-maintained fork of [OpenSpec](https://github.com/Fission-AI/OpenSpec) that tracks upstream releases and adds a small set of practical improvements that are not accepted upstream.
+OpenSpec Continuum is a downstream, independently maintained fork that closely follows the upstream [OpenSpec](https://github.com/Fission-AI/OpenSpec) project.
+It builds upon all official upstream releases and additionally maintains a curated collection of community-driven, practical improvements that have not been merged upstream, offering greater utility while preserving compatibility.
-It stays close to the upstream workflow while keeping a small, opinionated surface area.

 ## Upstream Documentation